Process for Course Proposal

 Proposals must reach the GEC chair no later than two weeks before the next regularly scheduled meeting.
 Proposals to be considered at the September GEC meeting should be submitted before the end of the preceding academic year.

-Proposals will follow the standard format for curricular proposals at TTU.
-A proposal for a course (new or existing) to be added to the General Education core, in addition to a syllabus, must also include a checked list of outcomes (see "Learning Outcomes" link) to be met by the course, explaining in detail how each required outcome would be met.
+Proposals will follow the standard format for curricular proposals at Tennessee Tech.
+A proposal for a course (new or existing) to be added to the General Education core, in addition to a syllabus, must also include a checked list of outcomes to be met by the course, explaining in detail how each required outcome would be met.
 A cover memo from (or via) the department chair or school director with a rationale for adding the course to the General Education core, or for modifying an existing core course, is also expected.

 Effective Date for Courses Added to the Core

-New and existing courses proposed for addition to the TTU General Education Core do not fulfill General Education requirements until fully approved at the university level.
+New and existing courses proposed for addition to the Tennessee Tech General Education Core do not fulfill General Education requirements until fully approved at the university level.
 General Education requirements may not be met retroactively with credit earned in an existing course before its approval for addition to the core.

-Criteria for evaluating a course (new or existing) to be added to the TTU General Education Core:
+Criteria for evaluating a course (new or existing) to be added to the Tennessee Tech General Education Core:

 - Is the course proposal coherent and well designed?